huysuh/HuysBotta/README.md

 # HuysBotta
 HuysBotta is a Bot for the Hypixel Pit coded in Mineflayer.js!
-Made By Huys (small changes from ilylol & freemoneyhub)
+Made by huys (small changes from ilylol & freemoneyhub)

 ### commands:
 >play - makes bot join pit